QuDataAI/qunet/doc/intro.md

 ```

 In addition to forward, you should additionally define some methods that the trainer uses.
-At a minimum, this should be the `training_step` method.
+At a minimum, this should be the `training_step` function.
-It accepts a batch of examples as input, consisting of a pair of `x` (model input) and `y` (target value = 0 or 1).
+It accepts a batch of examples as input, consisting of a pair of `x` (model input) and `y_true` (target or true value = 0 or 1).
-The output should be a dictionary containing an 'loss' (it will be minimized).
+The output  of fuction should be a dictionary containing an 'loss' (it will be minimized).
 If desired, you can return 'score' with various quality indicators of the model (below, there is only one such indicator - accuracy).

 <hr>